Cape Verde at the 2003 All-Africa Games

 Cape Verde competed in the 2003 All-Africa Games held at the National Stadium in the city of Abuja, Nigeria.
-The country sent one athlete, who returned with a gold medal in Taekwondo.
-This was the first gold medal for the country in the history of the Africa Games.
+The country participated with a diverse delegation, including four Taekwondo athletes, one boxer, a soccer team, one long-distance runner, and one sprinter.
+Of these, only a Taekwondo athlete achieved the distinction of winning a gold medal.
+This achievement represented the nation's first gold medal in the history of the Africa Games.

 Competitors

-Cape Verde sent a single athlete to compete in the games, 21-year old Fredson Gomes.
+Cape Verde sent a diverse delegation, including four Taekwondo athletes, one boxer, a soccer team, one long-distance runner, and one sprinter.
+Of these, only a Taekwondo athlete, 21-year old Fredson Gomes, achieved the distinction of winning a gold medal.
+This achievement represented the nation's first gold medal in the games.
 He entered the men's welterweight in Taekwondo, which was held on 17 October.

 Medal summary

 Cape Verde won a gold medal.
 It was their first in the history of the games.